datapower-virtual-appliance-demo/dpxx-src/README.md

 ## Fork repository
 [Fork this repository](https://github.com/dp-auto/dpxx-src/generate) from a `Template`.
-  - Ensure you include all branches by tickinging `Include all branches`.
+  - Ensure you include all branches by ticking `Include all branches`.
   - Fork the respository to **your Git user** e.g. `<mygituser>/dp01-src`

 ---